ccnfac/MyPhone/README.md

 ---

-## MyCryptoWallet
+## MyWallet

 The only Bitcoin custody system built into a smartphone that treats the OS as an adversary.

-MyCryptoWallet uses a Cold Vault / Hot Wallet architecture where your public key is never exposed on-chain while funds are at rest.
+MyWallet uses a Cold Vault / Hot Wallet architecture where your public key is never exposed on-chain while funds are at rest.

 ### How it works